 Star Clipper Rocket Glider Kit

 The Star Clipper RC Rocket glider kit is a great looking simple to build kit.
 It features a low mounted delta wing with dihedral, a plastic nose cone, 2.6″ white tubing for the body and 6mm depron wing and tail surfaces.
 It has a light wing loading giving it a very nice glide and easy/stable boost, and the dihedral helps keep it level.
 Construction is very simple and takes about an hour and a half.
 Wing elevons are pre-hinged and spars are pre-installed.
 The body tube is pre-slotted for the tail surface and rail buttons are side mounted to avoid catching on the ground during landing.
 You will need two 10 gram type servos, two 16-18″ servo extensions, a receiver, and a small 500mah single cell lipo battery.
 You will need a transmitter with delta or elevon mixing.
-Excellent cut vinyl decal sets are available HERE: Specs: 36″ length, 23.5″ wingspan, 10.5 oz rtf, for 24mm E-6 single use or reloadable motors.
+Excellent cut vinyl decal sets are available HERE: Make sure to select the LARGE decal set for this kit.
+Specs: 36″ length, 23.5″ wingspan, 10.5 oz rtf, for 24mm E-6 single use or reloadable motors.

 CG location for rocket flight: 13.25″ measured from the rear end of the main body tube assembly with motor and battery installed ready for flight.

 Please refer to the General Information Link above then read the instructions completely before starting assembly.
 The assembly photos are for general reference but may not include every step in the instructions.
 If you want hardcopy to work from, all you have to do is click/drag/select and copy all of the text below, open word and paste with “keep original format” and it looks exactly like it does online then you can print it.